MopeSWTP-SS21/MopeSWTP/README.md

 3. Inside your terminal, navigate to the folder where you want to clone the repository.
 Then execute

-   `git clone git@github.com:MopeSWTP-SS21/LspConsole.git`
+   `git@github.com:MopeSWTP-SS21/MopeSWTP.git`

-4. Navigate to the newly cloned folder LspConsole to get finally started using the server and consoleclient.
+4. Navigate to the newly cloned folder MopeSWTP  to get finally started using the Server and ConsoleClient.

 #### | TIP: It is recommended to start two instances of the shell, one for the server task and one for the client task. |